Mark Hughes (basketball)

-Mark Hughes (born October 5, 1966) is an American former professional basketball player, coach, and is the current Assistant General Manager of the Los Angeles Clippers.
+Mark Hughes (born October 5, 1966) is an American executive, coach, and former professional basketball player.
+He is currently the interim general manager of the Los Angeles Clippers of the National Basketball Association (NBA).

+Early life and career

 Hughes was born in Muskegon, Michigan and attended Reeths-Puffer High School in Muskegon, where he led the Rockets to the Class B State Semifinal in 1985.
 Hughes earned First team All State honors.

-He played collegiately for University of Michigan (1985–1989) and was a co-captain of the 1989 NCAA Championship team.

-On the professional level, he had signed with the Detroit Pistons (1991) and Toronto Raptors (1996) in the National Basketball Association.
-He played professionally in France (for Tours BC), and Italy (for Scaini Venezia in 1991–1993).
-From 1995 to 1998 he played for the Grand Rapids Hoops of the Continental Basketball Association, and was the team's head coach from 1997 to 2002.
+He played at the collegiate level for University of Michigan between 1985 and 1989, and was a co-captain of the 1989 NCAA championship team.
+Hughes went undrafted in the National Basketball Association, but was signed to contracts by the hometown Detroit Pistons in and Toronto Raptors in 1996, although he would not play a game in the league.
+He played professionally in France for Tours BC and Italy for Scaini Venezia in 1991 to 1993.
+From 1995 to 1998, he played for the Grand Rapids Hoops of the Continental Basketball Association, and was the team's head coach from 1997 to 2002.

-He worked as an assistant coach in the NBA for the Orlando Magic (2002–2004) and Sacramento Kings (2006–07).
+He worked as an assistant coach in the NBA for the Orlando Magic between 2002 and 2004, and Sacramento Kings in 2006–07.